 Sydney’s main districts have developed for two main reasons.
-One is from residents capitalising on the waterways and beaches, the second is to access the transport networks.
-From Sydney’s CBD the city has four main spikes of high density commercial and residential areas.
+One is from residents capitalizing on the waterways and beaches, the second is to access the transport networks.
+From Sydney’s CBD, the city has four main spikes of high-density commercial and residential areas.
 Directly east, crammed into a very small region of land between the CBD and the beach, are the Eastern suburbs.
 One major train line runs to Bondi Junction, and generally residents either drive or rely on buses in this area.
 Some of the suburbs in this area are the wealthiest in Sydney as they are very old and have large estates and properties which demand a large price tag.

 Venture north and the main spike is the North Shore.
-The train line and the Pacific Highway run directly from the city up to Hornsby and then further to the northern city of Newcastle which is approximately a 1.5 hour commute.
-The areas either side of this train line are well developed and grow every year.
+The train line and the Pacific Highway run directly from the city up to Hornsby and then further to the northern city of Newcastle which is approximately a 1.5-hour commute.
+The areas on either side of this train line are well developed and grow every year.
 Located in this area is Chatswood, a large commercial hub with offices, shops and residential density.
-The Ku-Ring-Gai National Park is a highlight of the North Shore and has hectares of protected bush land.
+The Ku-Ring-Gai National Park is a highlight of the North Shore and has hectares of protected bushland.
 Much of the national park connects with the waterways and is a haven for wildlife and Australian native plants.

 Running parallel to the North Shore but hugging the coast are the Northern Beaches.
-Unfortunately this area is not serviced by a train line.
+Unfortunately, this area is not serviced by a train line.
 It does have buses, but only one main road, Pittwater Road.
-Getting in and out to the area is difficult.
+Getting in and out of the area is difficult.
 For many, although living by the beach is a seemingly idyllic lifestyle, it can be tarnished due to transport woes.

-One of the most popular areas for expats is the band of suburbs which reaches from North Sydney down to Manly.
-People are drawn here due to its proximity to the city as well as access to the beach and waterways of the harbour.
+One of the most popular areas for ex-pats is the band of suburbs which reaches from North Sydney down to Manly.
+People are drawn here due to its proximity to the city as well as access to the beach and waterways of the harbor.
 The main road connecting these two areas is Military Road.